plnppvsln/Depth-NeRF/README.md

 ---

 ### Key Observations:
-- **SparseNeRF** achieves the best PSNR with 2 and 5 views, demonstrating excellent geometry recovery under extreme sparsity
-- **DDP-NeRF** shows strongest performance with 5 views (best PSNR and SSIM), benefiting from dense depth priors when sufficient input is available
-- **SparseNeRF** consistently achieves the lowest LPIPS scores across all view counts, indicating superior perceptual quality
+- All methods consistently improve with more views across all metrics
 - **HashNeRF** provides stable baseline performance that improves steadily with more input views
-- **DS-NeRF** shows competitive results with balanced performance across all metrics
+- **DS-NeRF** is the most robust method, delivering the best and most consistent PSNR/SSIM, especially in very sparse-view settings.
+- **SparseNeRF** struggles with very few views but scales well, becoming competitive once sufficient views are available
+- **DDP-NeRF** demonstrates strong sparse-view performance with balanced metrics, achieving the best perceptual quality (LPIPS) at higher view counts.

-> **Note**: All methods were evaluated on the same cowork2 scene with identical hyperparameters.
+> **Note**: All methods were evaluated on 3 scenes (cowork1, cowork2 and fern) with identical common hyperparameters.
 Results represent mean values over multiple test views.

 ---
 ## Project Structure